When it's time to buy a house, price definitely matters.

 Overall, affordability in the housing market is influenced by three things: mortgage rates, prevailing home prices, and inventory levels.

-But you can learn the best and worst times to buy a home when you're trying to get the best possible price.
+You can't influence those factors, but you can learn the best and worst times to buy a home when you're trying to get the best possible price.

 You can find home price indexes on the internet that break down price trends over time across the country, or in specific cities or regions.